cjacker/opensource-toolchain-w80x-air101-air103/README.md

 ## For LuatOS

+LuatOS debugging heavily depends on UART print out.

+### Modify RTS behavior

+Open serial port will cause target device RESET with Linux (Windows will not).
+If your devboards has RTS or DTR pin connect to RESET pin of the chip, every time the serial port opened, it will reset target device.

+Refer to [https://stackoverflow.com/questions/5090451/how-to-open-serial-port-in-linux-without-changing-any-pin](https://stackoverflow.com/questions/5090451/how-to-open-serial-port-in-linux-without-changing-any-pin) for more info.

+For LuatOS, since it heavily depend on UART log for debugging and monitoring, this hehavior is unacceptable.

+For Air 101 and 103 board, there is CH34X UART chip on board, we can change this behavior by modify source code of `ch341` driver.

+You can download the `ch341.c` from `drivers/usb/serial/ch341.c` of upstream kernel, and find `ch341_dtr_rts` function, comment out all contents of this function and put it in `ch341-mod` dir of [luatos-utils](https://github.com/cjacker/luatos-utils).

+Then type `make` to build the new driver, it will build and rename the driver to `ch341-uart.ko`. you can :
+- either blacklist original `ch341.ko` and install this new driver.
+- or `sudo rmmod ch341.ko && insmod ./ch341-kmod/ch341-uart.ko` everytime when you need it.

+### UART usage

-LuatOS debugging heavily depends on UART print out, the default baudrate is 921600, it's defined by LuatOS base firmware for AIR101 and AIR103, I use `tio` and `picocom` as example:
+The default baudrate is 921600, it's defined by LuatOS base firmware for AIR101 and AIR103, I use `tio` and `picocom` as example:

 tio:
 ```